Visit and "like" the Historic St. Marks Lighthouse on facebook.

 The new tower survived the destructive hurricanes of the 1840's and 1850's, including the disastrous hurricane of September 1843, which destroyed most of the town of Port Leon and caused major damage to the town of St. Marks.
 By the 1860's, however, a new threat to the lighthouse arose: The Civil War.
 In 1865, Confederate troops were stationed near the lighthouse to defend the area against a Union attack.
 The tower's lighting apparatus had been removed earlier in order to prevent the lighthouse from aiding ships of the Union blockade, which were patrolling the Apalachee Bay.
 In March of that year, a Federal fleet of 16 ships appeared off the coast and began to shell the vicinity of the lighthouse in preparation for landing a force.

 After the end of the conflict, the tower was repaired between September and December of 1866.
 The lighthouse received a new fourth-order Fresnel lens, which was first lit by Keeper David Kennedy on January 8, 1867 (Lens removed in Nov.
 2014 for preservation).
 In 1883, the tower was extended an additional ten feet, raising its focal plane.
 During this subsequent rebuild, the tower was heightened to its present focal plane of 82 feet above sea level, and the original lighting apparatus was restored.

 During the Gresham's service, the area around the lighthouse was incorporated into the St. Marks National Wildlife Refuge.
 The refuge encompasses some 68,000 acres, which serve as wintering habitat for migratory birds.
 The Gresham's continued to serve at the lighthouse after the Coast Guard assumed responsibility for the nation's lighthouses in 1939.

-The Lighthouse was automated in 1960 and remains today an active aid to navigation for vessels on the Apalachee Bay.
-Although the Fresnel lens remains in the tower, it is not currently lit.
-A modern, solar powered beacon was placed outside the lantern room during a renovation in 2000.
+The Lighthouse was automated in 1960 and remained an active aid to navigation for vessels on the Apalachee Bay.
+Although the Fresnel lens remained in the tower, it was deactivated and a modern, solar powered beacon was placed outside the lantern room during a renovation in 2000.
 In 2014, the Fresnel lens was removed and is on display in the refuge Visitor Center.
 Then in 2016, the Coast Guard removed their beacon and the St. Marks Lighthouse went dark for the first time since the Civil War.

 Visit and "like" the Historic St. Marks Lighthouse on facebook.